Credit: We Animals Media

 Last updated February 27, 2015

-For slaughter to be considered even remotely humane, it is imperative that animals be stunned unconscious first.
-In Australian abattoirs stunning is standard and accepted by most religious authorities — however a disputed legal ‘loophole’ has led to a small number of Australian sheep abattoirs practising ritual slaughter without stunning.
+In Australia, stunning is standard and accepted by most religious authorities, however, a disputed legal ‘loophole’ has led to a small number of Australian sheep slaughterhouses killing sheep for ‘ritual slaughter’ without stunning.

-In Australia approximately 32 million sheep and 8 million cattle are killed in abattoirs each year for human consumption (both domestic and export).
+In Australia, approximately 32 million sheep and 8 million cattle are killed in slaughterhouses each year for human consumption (both domestic and export).
 The vast majority of sheep are pre-stunned in accordance with the relevant Australian Standard, and in line with State legislation (for domestic consumption) and federal legislation (for export).
-All cattle killed in Australian abattoirs are restrained upright and stunned during slaughter, including those killed in compliance with halal (Islamic) requirements.
-A small number of cattle killed for the Jewish community (kosher slaughter) are stunned immediately after the throat cut.
+It’s important to note, however, that investigation after investigation has made clear that suffering is not only legal in Australian slaughterhouses but sadly, it is also routine – an unavoidable reality of killing animals for food, even in slaughterhouses that stun animals prior to slaughter.

 Australia’s trade in chilled and frozen ‘halal accredited’ meat to the Middle East and other markets is increasing significantly each year.
-The majority of this meat comes from animals that were stunned before slaughter.
-Frozen and chilled mutton and lamb exports to the Middle East grew to over 117,000 tonnes in 2014 — a rise of 29% for mutton and 7% for lamb (source: MLA).
-Total boxed sheep meat exports were worth $2.2 billion in 2013-14: twelve times as much as live sheep exports (source: ABARES).
+The majority of this meat comes from animals who were stunned before slaughter.
+Islamic and Jewish leaders in Australia largely accept the stunning of animals.

 The science related to the duration of consciousness after slaughter

 There have been many studies to determine the degree and duration of sensibility, consciousness, pain and suffering involved with unstunned slaughter.
 The time observed for the interval from throat cut to unconsciousness for sheep has varied in those studies from 2 seconds to 20 seconds.
-For cattle consciousness has been recorded up to some 2 minutes.
+For cattle, consciousness has been recorded up to some 2 minutes.
 The delay to unconsciousness can be considerably longer if the blood vessels are not successfully cut, or if occlusion occurs — the vessels close before bleeding out is complete.

 The most recent substantive review of the literature is the ‘Opinion of the Scientific Panel on Animal Health and Welfare’ on a request from the [EU] Commission.
 It states in part: